Slion/TrackPointDriver/README.md

 Note that [USBPcap] is bundled with [WireShark].
 Such a reverse engineering was done for that [Linux driver].
 See [sensitivity report](docs/trackpoint-sensitivity-report.md).

+# Further development
+- We could add some configuration options through an UWP application or a [property sheet].
+- Communications with the driver could be done through WMI I guess, see [Microsoft Firefly Driver Sample] for details of such an implementation.
+- Driver could be packaged in an installer, I believe there is such a thing as a Visual Studio driver package project.
+- Driver and installer could be signed to allow installation on UEFI Secure Boot machine.
+Though an EV Code Signing Certificate is needed and those ain’t cheap and are only granted to companies apparently.
+- To avoid needing such expensive EV Code Signing Certificate we should check if we could implement that driver using User Mode Driver Framework as suggested [there](https://github.com/desowin/usbpcap/issues/117).

 # Conclusion
 That was an interesting dip in Windows kernel driver development.
 Actually implementing a proper mouse wheel emulation from a mouse driver filter was really straight forward.